Disponible avec une licence Standard ou Advanced.

 - Creating the final output

-- Once the activities have been identified, translate them into Step Types in the Workflow Manager administrator by creating one step type for each activity.
+- Once the activities have been identified, translate them into Step Types in Workflow Manager Administrator by creating one step type for each activity.
 For now, enter these steps with a Procedural execution type.

 - Create a new job type that will act as the container for this process.